 Randolph and Lucy Church Scholarship Endowment

-Established in 2006 by Randolph W. Church, Jr. and Lucy C. Church, ’81, MPA ’86 to attract outstanding students majoring in English, history, modern languages, philosophy, psychology, political sciences, humanities, or economics.
+The Randolph and Lucy Church Scholarship Endowment was established in 2006 by Randolph W. Church Jr. and Lucy C. Church, ’81, MPA ’86, to attract outstanding students majoring in English, history, modern languages, philosophy, psychology, political sciences, humanities, or economics.
 Mr. Church, an attorney, is a former rector of the Board of Visitors and former trustee of the George Mason University Foundation.
-Mrs. Church, a former trustee of the foundation and a former faculty member, is an alumna of the College of Humanities and Social Sciences.
+Mrs. Church, a former trustee of the foundation and a former faculty member, is an alum of the College of Humanities and Social Sciences.

 Recipient must:

-- Show unusual promise of superior scholastic achievement in the opinion of the college dean; and
+- Show unusual promise of superior scholastic achievement in the opinion of the college dean

 Walter Moretz Scholarship